When collecting data, Google Analytics 4 does not log or store IP addresses.

-If you currently use a Content Security Policy (CSP), ensure that you update your configurations (img-src and connection-src directives) to allow the following domains used by Analytics:
+If you currently use a Content Security Policy (CSP), update your configurations (img-src and connection-src directives) to allow the following domains used by Analytics:

 When you activate Google signals, you have the option to enable or disable collection of those signals on a per-region basis.
 If you edit Google-signals settings and disable collection for a region, then Analytics maintains any historical data that you've collected but no additional data is collected from the time of the change forward.
 If you disable collection of Google-signals data, you will not have access to cross-platform reporting, remarketing lists based on Analytics data, advertising reporting features, or demographics and interests.
 Learn how to Activate Google signals for Google Analytics 4 properties.

 If you deactivate Google signals, then remarketing is not available for the impacted regions.
 In addition, cross-device and EVC modeling volume is significantly reduced for disabled regions.
 Downstream conversion modeling and reporting in linked Google Ads accounts is also impacted.

 Collection of granular location and device data